Little Falls station: Ownership and refurbishment (1976-1979)

 The deal became official by September 22.
 Little Falls Mayor Fred DeFuria noted his frustration with Conrail's lack of maintenance and praised NJDOT's decision to purchase the stations.
 DeFuria added that the municipality would consider charging a parking fee at both stations to help with maintenance costs under the new leases, but only once the stations had their parking lots both paved.
-DeFuria stated tht the township look into grants to permit repair of the depots and the parking lots along with fundraising for a historical museum at one of the stations.
+DeFuria stated that the township look into grants to permit repair of the depots and the parking lots along with fundraising for a historical museum at one of the stations.
 The Little Falls Historical Society would have their choice of which station, but stated his preference for Great Notch station as the museum.
 It came to Irvine's attention that someone had been doing maintenance work at Little Falls station's parking lot during the weekends of September 17-18 and September 23-24 without notifying municipal officials.
 The mystery organization had milled the parking lot and removed the potholes.
 Irvine added that it appeared they were about to start paving the lot and the Township Committee asked that calls be made to find out who the mystery construction workers were operating for.
 Irvine added that once they found the mystery agency that they would like a say in what happens to the facility.
 The municipality confirmed that the agency was Conrail working on the parking lots on September 26, 1978, when work on the lot resumed.
 A spokesperson from Conrail notified the municipality that the workers were trying to improve some of the problems with the facility's parking lot, adding that rock would be placed to help make it smoother for vehicles, but confirmed it did not expect to pave the lot.
 NJDOT denied that it had anything to do with the sudden change of heart, stating that Conrail might have used money from a grant or general funds for the work.

 NJDOT held a meeting with Irvine and the Planning Board on October 4, 1978.
 At this meeting, NJDOT announced that they would soon begin work on repairs to Little Falls station.
 The agency would give Conrail funding to repair or replace the station depot roof, inserting new windows, painting the interior and exterior of the structure.
 They added that they would also consider installing new doors on the depot.
 The project would also include possibility of paving the parking lot and installing new curbs, lights and doing general landscaping.
 NJDOT reiterated that the mystery work by Conrail was not their responsibility and unrelated to the future plans for the station.
 They also added that a specialized group of Conrail staff was being hired to do the station repairs throughout the state of New Jersey.
 If all went correctly, construction would start by November 1978.
 At the same time, they added that their proposal was to demolish the Great Notch depot and replace it with a shelter to do more lighting work, but that nothing would happen until other avenues were explored.